-Traders need historical data to test a trading strategy or advisor over a long period of time.
+Traders need historical data to test a trading strategy or advisor over a long period.
 In this article, I’ll break down how to load historical data in MT4, a popular trading platform.

 A freshly installed MT4 has a limited set of historical data.
 As you scroll to see earlier data, it’s uploaded directly from your broker’s server.
 As a result, the platform may freeze from time to time.

 If you’re testing your strategy manually, this might not be a problem.
-If, however, you’re using a backtester, you need to have all the historical data handy.
+If, however, you’re using a backtest, you need to have all the historical data handy.

-For the purposes of this article, we’ll be loading data for M1 timeframe.
+For this article, we’ll be loading data for the M1 timeframe.
 Other timeframes can be easily recalculated from M1.

 Open MT4 and press “Ctrl+O”.
 In a new window, click on the “Charts” tab and set the maximum value in the “Max. bars in history.”
 See the screenshot below: